Finite Stature in Artin groups: Introduction

 A group $G$ has \emph{finite stature} with respect to a collection of subgroups $\Omega$, if for every $H\in \Omega$ there are only finitely many $H$-conjugacy classes of subgroups of the form $H\cap\bigcap_{i\in I}H_i^{g_i}$ where $H_i^{g_i}$ is a $G$-conjugate of an element $H_i\in\Omega$.
 Finite stature was introduced by Huang-Wise in \cite{HuangWiseStature19} where they proved that under certain assumptions the fundamental group $G$ of a graph of groups has certain separability properties, provided that $G$ has finite stature with respect to its collection of vertex groups.
 In \cite{HuangWiseSpecial19} the same authors showed that a graph of nonpositively curved cube complexes $X$ with word hyperbolic fundamental group is virtually special, provided that $\pi_1X$ has finite stature with respect to the vertex groups in the corresponding splitting as a graph of groups.
 Finite stature is closely related to the more classical notion of finite \emph{height}, introduced and studied in \cite{GMRS98}.

-In this article we provide explicit examples of very different nature, which are well-studied groups arising naturally in topology and geometric group theory.
-Our examples are not hyperbolic and not virtually compact special.
+The goals of this paper are two-fold.
+Firstly, we illustrate that the notion of finite stature is satisfied and useful in well-studied groups arising naturally in topology.
+Indeed, we provide explicit examples of very different nature than the groups studied in \cite{HuangWiseStature19, HuangWiseSpecial19}, as they are not hyperbolic and not virtually compact special.
 Specifically we show that the splittings of certain Artin groups obtained by the author in \cite{JankiewiczArtinRf, JankiewiczArtinSplittings} have finite stature with respect to the vertex groups.
-A \emph{triangle Artin group} is an Artin group on three generators, given by the presentation
+Secondly, we deduce the residual finiteness of those Artin groups, which was previously not known in some cases.